 Click here to learn more about our design process.

 Every pricing proposal is bespoke to the assignment.
 Our fees are formulated based on the studio’s resources which need to be allocated for the project, the time we estimate the team will need to create the deliverables, the number of creative paths that we present, and the complexity of the assignment.

 We have a studio day rate, but we normally charge a flat fee for most of our projects.
 Fixed-fee projects usually include a set number of revision rounds or hours.

 When is not possible to estimate the cost of an assignment—e.g. projects that involve the development of a campaign or marketing strategy—we approach the assignment as a phased engagement and begin by charging a fixed fee for the first phase, followed by a monthly retainer fee, which is agreed at the end of the first phase during a planning session.

 If you feel that we are a good fit and would like to work with us, we request half of our fee upfront before project commencement, and the remaining half in instalments, as a progress payment.
 The last instalment is always due upon project completion before delivery of final files.

 For projects below £2,000, we generally ask for the full project fee before project commencement.
-All our terms and conditions are outlined in the service agreement included in our Project Offer with the quotation.
+All our terms and conditions are outlined in the service agreement included with the quotation in our project offer.

 Our fees grant the client an exclusive team for a set period of time.
 As such, all projects are tied to a delivery date which is agreed before project commencement.